10 best graphic design project management software tools for creative teams in 2026

 Price

-• Basecamp Personal that’s free for personal use
+• Basecamp Personal is free for personal use

-• Basecamp Business with the price of $99/month
+• Basecamp Pro Unlimited with the price of $299/month when billed annually

 Best for teams of up to 50 members who need to collaborate on a variety of projects and tasks

-Basecamp is best suited for small to medium-sized companies, startups, and freelancers who are looking for a simple, yet powerful project management tool.
+Basecamp is best suited for small to medium-sized companies, startups, and freelancers seeking a simple yet powerful project management tool.

-It’s particularly useful for companies with remote or distributed graphic design teams, as it offers cloud-based access and real-time communication features that make it easy to work together from anywhere.
+It’s particularly useful for companies with remote or distributed graphic design teams, as it provides cloud-based access and real-time communication features that enable collaboration from anywhere.

 Additional uses